taskin-saadman/Intro-to-Machine-Learning/README.md

 # Intro-to-Machine-Learning
-Basic example of using Decision Tree Regressor to predict housing prices in Melbourne using pandas and sklearn
+Basic example of using Decision Tree Regressor to predict housing prices in Melbourne using pandas and sklearn.
+I learned this using kaggle.

 # Script-Overview
 1. **Importing Libraries**: